Florence-Martin/PO-UX-UI-DATA/ReadMe.md

 ### 3. 🏋️‍♂️ Backlog & Organisation Agile

-- Backlog produit avec board Kanban : To Do / In Progress / Done
+- Backlog produit avec board Kanban : To Do / In Progress / In Testing / Done

 - Méthodologie Scrum :